Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 Interesting facts that not many people know about Lalbagh, Bangalore

-• The flower show started 102 years back by the members of Mysore Horticulture Society.
+• The flower show started 102 years ago by the members of the Mysore Horticulture Society.

-• It was declared a botanical garden in 1856 during British Empire.
+• It was declared a botanical garden in 1856 during the British Empire.

-• British rulers did help in maintaining and expanding the garden.
+• British rulers helped maintain and expand the garden.

-• The garden was first built as a private garden of 40 acres but was later expanded by Tipu Sultan.
+• The garden was originally a 40-acre private garden, but was later expanded by Tipu Sultan.

 • The two annual flower shows were earlier known as the summer and the winter shows.